 The work could be a 'genuine' copy, i.e. done with good motives as discussed above.
 This would be plausible at first glance.
 I find that two problems emerge, however.

 (1) The Greek and Latin words are written right-to-left ('retrograde').
-I have nowhere seen any good explanation for this.
-There are bad ones, such as here "Since the Hebrew language is written right to left, the other two languages are also written in this way" - surely a non sequitur, since each line is surely written for a different audience.
+I have seen nowhere any good explanation for this.
+There are bad ones, such as here "Since the Hebrew language is written right to left, the other two languages are also written in this way" - surely a non sequitur, since each line is written for a different audience.
 In a few situations, apparently, writers would wrap a sentence or flow of text from right-to-left after it had begun left-to-right and reached the end of the substrate so that the eye moves back more easily along the letters (called 'boustrophedon'), but that is not the case here.
-This commentator is similarly very sceptical, and this book states that retrograde Greek writing in stone was rare until near the end of the 6th century.
+This commentator and this paper are similarly very sceptical about the retrograde text, and this book states that retrograde Greek writing in stone was rare until near the end of the 6th century.
 Another detailed source touches on it but does not speculate as to the likelihood of a first-century inscriber writing retrograde.
-I can speculate a reason, that the signwriter, having written Hebrew first, wanted to make sure that the Greek and Latin didn't then spill over the right side of the wood, but it surely takes little effort to sketch it out first on your wood before you write anything at all.
+One could, I think, speculate that the signwriter, having written Hebrew first, wanted to make sure that the Greek and Latin didn't then spill over the right side of the wood, but it surely takes little effort to sketch it out first on your wood before you write anything at all.
 Tissot suggests the writers of the Title would have been Jewish, which is logical if the Romans struggled to write Hebrew, though I would like to see more evidence to support such an important part of the Roman - pointedly not Jewish - execution process being given to Jews.
-Jesus had earlier ridden into Jerusalem with thousands of cheering supporters and was very well known and, on the face of it, a serious threat to law and order.
-The Jews were indignant that those precise words be used and Pilate said 'What I have written, I have written' - so, would he really pay no attention, or allow it to be written backwards?
-I will be open to a good justification for this issue, but from my own research there is scholarly silence.
+Jesus had earlier ridden into Jerusalem with thousands of cheering supporters and was very well known and, on the face of it, a serious threat to law and order, though they misunderstood the source of His power.
+The Jews were indignant that those precise words should be used and Pilate said 'What I have written, I have written' - so, would he really pay no attention, or allow it to be written backwards?
+I will be open to a good justification for this issue, but from my own research there is little scholarly information.

 (2) The order of the languages is different to the Gospel of John, the eye-witness.
 In what seems to be to an acrobatic use of logic, it has been put forward by an expert that this means there is no doubt that it is genuine, after all a forger would slavishly copy the words of the Gospel.
 Here, we are told that two experts think that 'a variation of John 19:19 is a freedom no forger would ever risk'.
 That is not a good argument - all it takes is for one forger to realise that people are taken in by mysterious idiosyncracies - surely something that adds mystique to the item - and they introduce what seems to be an error so that people will exclaim how authentic it is.
 Nevertheless the argument is made in a number of places and it is hard to be persuaded.

 In conclusion, the relic is surely either a forgery or a copy made around 1000 AD.
 If it was sealed up in the wall of a church then it suggests that it was valued by those holding it at the time, as you would be less likely to make such an effort for a forgery, though I have not seen the evidence surrounding its discovery.
-The backwards writing is indeed a mystery and not the kind that deepens your faith, just puzzling.
-I don't trust it, but it gives a way of contemplating the crucifixion and the importance of those words, and that is clearly a massive source of spiritual strength for many, many people.
-If you believe enough to make the pilgrimage just in case it is true, or because you want to offer up a part of your life, your will and your body to Our Lord, then you have faith, and God bless you.
+The retrograde writing is indeed a mystery and not the kind that deepens your faith, just puzzling.
+I don't trust it.
+Tissot does trust that the rounded iron nail also at the same church is indeed one that pierced the hand of Our Saviour; so don’t keep away from it, and these relics are a way of contemplating the crucifixion, and that is clearly a massive source of spiritual strength for many, many people.
+If you believe enough to make the pilgrimage, perhaps because you want to offer up a part of your life, your will and your body to Our Lord, and join others doing so, then you have faith, and God bless you.
 Let us dwell on that and on our loving Saviour whom we all crucified under this sign in AD 33 through our sins, and who loves us without measure.

 -